EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 });
 ```

 This is a simple, unobtrusive way to give your forms a little more flexibility.
-It's also a good example of how to use [:checked](http://api.jquery.com/checked-selector/) as a modifier on our jQuery selector.
+It’s also a good example of how to use [:checked](https://api.jquery.com/checked-selector/) as a modifier on our jQuery selector.

 ### Namespacing and Refactoring our Javascript

-Knowing you'll need to implement a bulk-download form later in this same style, so let's refactor out this cloning functionality.
+Knowing you’ll need to implement a bulk-download form later in this same style, so let’s refactor out this cloning functionality.

 ```ruby
 # app/assets/javascripts/search.js